andrewplummer/Sugar/CAUTION.md

 - Level: Major
   - `Object.reduce` is now deprecated.
 Use `Array#reduce` together with `Object.keys` instead.

+- Level: Major
+  - `Object.merge` and `Object.clone` now work on non-enumerable properties if supported.
+This is great for more robust merging of objects, but there are some side effects.
+The most major is that when arrays are merged together now (as objects) their length property will be merged as well.
+This will effectively mean that if an array of length 3 is merged into an array of length 4, the result will also have length 3 (depending on the merge strategy) which will chop off the last element.
+This is also true for nested arrays in the case of deep merging.
+If you are performing simple operations on straight arrays, consider using `Array#intersect` or `Array#union` instead, which are much more optimized for arrays.
+If you are doing complex, deep merging with nested arrays of varying length, you will need to pass a function as the resolve strategy and check for arrays using `Array.isArray` and handle appropriately.
+Additionally, IE8 and below do not have support for iterating over non-enumerable properties, so the results can be different here depending on environment.
+Sticking to standard object literals when merging/cloning will ensure maximum browser support.

+- Level: Major
+  - `Object.merge` will now treat null properties as if they did not exist (previously only undefined properties were treated this way).
+All other falsy properties such as empty strings and `false` will not be overwritten.

 - Level: Moderate
   - Alphanumeric array options are now defined on the global object `Sugar.Array` instead of `Array` itself.